 What can you do?

 Hopefully, you’ve taken away that privacy laws are much more than just annoying cookie banners all over the web.
-You can always use overviews like this one rather than reading through can use these laws to your advantage without having to read through pages of dry, legal, privacy policies, or poke through your accounts and see what information you can find about your data.
+You can always use overviews like this one to your advantage rather than reading through pages of dry, legal, privacy policies.
+Or, poke through your accounts and see what information you can find about your data.
 A great way to get started is to visit Google’s Data and Personalization dashboard for your account.